Post updated on

 Universal Nutrition’s Real Gains promises quality protein sources for clean results.
 The weight gainer product offers both fast and slow-release protein via the whey and micellar casein combined with hefty calorie intake.
 Healthy fats are in the form of inulin, EFAs and MCTs.
 Each serving size is on a 3.5 scoop basis, with each bottle giving about 11 servings total.

 What looks good on paper may not translate well in the real world.
 Real Gains has a few serious flaws that bump it to the number 5 spot.
 For instance, the chocolate ice cream flavor is artificial and may prove to be a dealbreaker for those who want only organic compounds.
 The product’s protein source is good, but there are others that offer better.
-Last but not the least, it’s more expensive and only has 11 servings per bottle.
+Last but not least, it’s more expensive and only has 11 servings per bottle.

 - Has both micellar casein and whey protein